Iceland: 5 Museums and places to visit in Reykjavik

-This is altogether a bit more serious and focuses on the remains of a longhouse near the Raðhus when the first settlement in Reykjavik was.
+This museum in Reykjavik is altogether a bit more serious and focuses on the remains of a longhouse near the Raðhus when the first settlement in Reykjavik was.
 It’s 2200kr for the main and temporary exhibition (this was a collection of manuscripts and books following the settlement).
 It’s set up like an enclosing panorama around the house and focuses on the building, it’s construction and the everyday objects found there.
 There’s some nice interactive multimedia pieces which give more information and bulk it out more.

+Not a museum as such, but worth a visit.
 Get the ferry from the port east of the town centre.
 For me this was a short walk from the campsite.
 It’s 1200kr return and you can also go to the Old Harbour as I did on the return journey.
 Apparently it’s about the same size as Monaco.
 There’s a lot of birds here for any enthusiasts but apparently the puffins are elusive.
 I was asked by several people if I’d seen them.
 I didn’t even know they were here.
 The island has been settled since the 10th century and there are some buildings from the last few centuries and a restaurant which was the Treasurer’s residence built in the 18th century, where you can retreat to when you’ve been saturated to the skin after walking through high wet grass in the rain.

 A short walk from the city centre or the airport this is (in my opinion) the best museum in Reykjavik.
 1500kr and open 1000-1700.
-Covering the everything from pre-settlement to the present day they also have some temporary exhibitions (Greenland, women’s roles in Iceland and a postcard exhibition when I was there).
+Covering everything from pre-settlement to the present day they also have some temporary exhibitions (Greenland, women’s roles in Iceland and a postcard exhibition when I was there).

-Allow at least a couple of hours particularly as I spent ages in the settlement section where there are audio visual extras and links between Celtic and Norse names, art and genes which I found really interesting.
+Allow at least a couple of hours particularly as I spent ages in the settlement section where there are audiovisual extras and links between Celtic and Norse names, art and genes which I found really interesting.
 There’s also worksheets for children in a few languages.